 Over 72% of men aged 65 and older are obese.
 Remaining active as you age is important to ensure your body is working as efficiently as possible.
 Staying active and eating healthy will go a long way in maintaining your body for the long term.

 The journey is not something you have to do alone.
-Join the Fit Fathers and become part of FF4L today; we’re here to support and advice you in your body management and fitness related goals for life.
+Join the Fit Fathers and become part of FF4L today.
+We’re here to support and advise you in your body management and fitness related goals for life.
 Save money AND gain access to our entire program library.
 Click the links in the box below to get started.

 *Please know that weight loss results & health changes/improvements vary from individual to individual; you may not achieve similar results.
 Always consult with your doctor before making health decisions.
 This is not medical advice – simply very well-researched info on body management.